Why You Should Consider Buying Silver

 Paper purchases of silver can be made through exchange traded funds (ETF's) or through mining stocks.
 If you prefer to have personal control over the silver you purchase, you will be better off making a physical purchase of the precious metal, rather than a paper purchase.

-Silver can be purchased in various forms, including bullion, bars, coins, and rounds, which are simply round pieces of pure silver that mimic coins, but which are not legal tender.
+Silver can be purchased in various forms, including bullion, bars, coins, and rounds, which are simply round pieces of pure silver that can look like coins, but which are not legal tender.

 Probably one of the most important aspects of purchasing silver coins is finding a seller whom you can trust.
 Ask questions that you have about silver and about silver coins, so that you can become as educated as possible about the process, and you can have a good understanding of what you’re involved with.